DogBite4.5 million people are bit by dogs per year, with one out of every five requiring medical attention.

 If the owner has his or her dog insured, you’ll likely receive a call from the insurance company not long after the incident.
 It’s crucial, during the call, to get the company’s name and address, telephone number, claim number, and monetary amount available for medical expenses.
 However, as you speak with a representative, do not discuss settlements or the owner’s responsibility – these are to be determined if your case goes to trial.

-Dog bites have potential to cause serious injuries, and if an animal’s loose in the neighborhood, more may be at risk.
-If you find yourself requiring extensive recovery and having to pay off several medical bills, begin a claim with Trantolo & Trantolo’s experienced team of lawyers.
+Dog bites have the potential to cause serious injuries, and if an animal is loose in the neighborhood, more may be at risk.
+If you find yourself requiring extensive recovery and having to pay off several medical bills, begin a claim with Trantolo & Trantolo’s experienced Connecticut dog bite lawyer.